approvals/ApprovalTests.Net/docs/ApprovalTests/mdsource/Features.source.md

 snippet: assert_text

 Currently, it put the text as an array of strings that gets concatenated as this tends to read better.
+Actual can be a string, or an array of strings.

 It will also write the results to a temp files on failure and open a DiffTool, so you can easily view the results and differences.